 Rapids Camp Lodge has the rare distinction of being willing and able to handle a wide variety of eco type activities including flight seeing of the regions many glaciers and volcanoes, bear and wildlife viewing, clam digging, and beach combing.

 Accommodations and Meals:

-Situated on 60 acres of serene riverfront property on the Naknek River, the lodge can accommodate a total of 16 guests per week in eight spacious, double occupancy rooms with private bathrooms.
+Situated on 60 acres of serene riverfront property on the Naknek River, the lodge can accommodate a total of 10 guests per week in single occupancy rooms with private bathrooms.
 Amenities include a hot tub, a new sauna (“native sweat lodge”), work-out facility, bar, darts and shuffleboard, high speed wireless internet, and satellite television.
 The lodge also has a masseuse on staff.

 A detached private home originally built for the owner has also been added to the available accommodations at the lodge.
 It has two bedrooms with a living room that accommodates up to four people.

 Two gourmet chefs prepare everything from fresh salmon to succulent steaks.
 Breakfasts and lunches are served buffet style, in traditional Alaskan manner.
 Before dinner, hors d’oeuvres and cocktails are served.
 Dinner is a very nice plated service.
 Fresh pastries, baked bread and rolls complement your meals.
 Some lunches during your week may be shore lunches prepared and served by your guide stream side, wildlife permitting!
 Lunches can include fresh deli-style sandwiches, fruit, baked goods and beer/wine.